neverRare/stick-docs/reference/statement_vs_expression.md

 - continue
 - for loop
 - if statement
-- skip

 Expression only:

 - unnamed function
-- steady function*
+- steady function
-- steady method call*
+- steady method call
 - prefix method call
 - if expression
 - from